 Our ability to resist ongoing dystopian trends will depend upon our ability to identify and take successful steps to correct the many weaknesses in today's democracies so that they can more successfully defend the common good from the forces of chaos and greed.
 This will, in turn, require a sophisticated and dramatically-expanded look at the many tough challenges facing political systems and options for overcoming those challenges.
 Right now, we spend staggering amounts of money fighting the same old destructive conflict games, and, by comparison, do almost nothing trying to change the system that leaves us with such terrible choices.
 We must do better.

-In an effort to stimulate more action, we have drafted this "Constructive Conflict Statement"* and are beginning to circulate it to colleagues requesting suggestions for improving and promoting these ideas.
+In an effort to stimulate more action, we have drafted this "Constructive Conflict Initiative"* and are beginning to circulate it to colleagues requesting suggestions for improving and promoting these ideas.
 We will also be looking for individuals and organizations who either are, or would be willing to become, actively involved in the kind of broad effort that we are advocating.

 Smaller Scale Disputes